What Is Razor Burn?

 - Apply a shaving gel or cream to the area.
 Look for a gentle product that won’t irritate your skin.

-- Shave in the direction that hair grows.
+- Shave in the direction of hair growth.
 It can be tempting to go against the grain for a closer shave, but shaving in the right direction is a crucial part of preventing razor burn and bumps.
-Keep strokes light.
+Keep razor strokes light.

-- Rinse your razor after each application to remove buildup.
+- Rinse your razor after each stroke to remove buildup.

-If shaving the body, avoid wearing tight clothes that will rub against newly shaven areas, which can irritate the skin.
+If you're shaving your body, avoid wearing tight clothes that will rub against newly shaven areas, which can irritate the skin.

 When to See a Doctor

-While razor burn is rarely serious, you should consult your doctor in the following cases.
+Although razor burn is rarely serious, you should consult your doctor if:

 - Discomfort causes you to lose sleep or results in difficulty performing ordinary activity